top of page

 Building Trust and Confidence

-Trust forms the backbone of any successful relationship, which is especially true for horse and rider.
-When a horse feels secure, it is more confident and willing to perform.
+Trust forms the backbone of any successful relationship, particularly for horse and rider.
+When a horse feels secure, it becomes more confident and willing to perform.

 Training sessions should prioritize clear communication and positive reinforcement.
-Utilize gentle cues and rewards to encourage desired behaviors.
-For instance, if you are teaching your horse to canter on command, reward them when they respond correctly.
-This method not only leads to a well-mannered horse but also deepens the emotional connection you share.
+Use gentle cues and rewards to encourage desired behaviors.
+For example, if you are teaching your horse to canter on command, reward them when they respond correctly.
+This method leads to a well-mannered horse and deepens the emotional connection you share.

 Studies show that horses trained with consistent positive reinforcement display 85% more engagement in activities compared to those trained through negative reinforcement alone.